Cal Raleigh Player Props: Mariners vs. Guardians

 - The Guardians had the sixth-ranked team ERA among all MLB pitching staffs (3.46).

-- The 27-year-old righty started and threw a third of an inning in his last appearance on Tuesday, Oct.
-18 against the New York Yankees.
+- In his last appearance on Sunday, Oct.
+16, the 28-year-old righty, started and went five innings against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.